rhysseddon/Vision-Furniture-MS4-Project/README.md

 1. Easily register my details – to create a profile for my personal details.
 2. Be able to view my previous purchases.
 3. Edit my personal details on my profile.
+4. Save products that I want to purchase in future.
-4. Be able to contact the company regarding a previous purchase.
+5. Be able to contact the company regarding a previous purchase.

 ### Staff User

 As a member of staff, I need to be able to:
 1. Easily add, update and delete products.
 2. Easily view, update and delete customer orders.
+3. Have the ability to edit, update and delete FAQs.
+To be able to add if customers are repeatedly getting in contact with a particular question that is not already in FAQs.
+Or delete a FAQ if it is no longer relevant.

 # UX